nolanschan/nolanschan.github.io/about/index.markdown

 # About #

 Hello!
 I'm Nolan.
-I have a BSEE (Controls concentration) from California State University, Long Beach, and I'm currently working as an Electronics Test Engineer in the aerospace industry, doing Radiation Effects testing.
+I have a BSEE (Controls concentration) from California State University, Long Beach, and I'm currently working as a Radiation Effects Test Engineer in the aerospace industry.

 Before aerospace, my work experience has mainly been in themed entertainment.
 It was one of my inspirations for going back to school to study Engineering, and will always be something I love.
 Right now I'm focused on developing my skills and expanding my knowledge as an engineer, while I (maybe) find something that I love enough to pursue an advanced degree for.